Spilling Salt Superstition

 They must not under any circumstance return any salt to you.
 That is bad luck, that would bring both of you bad luck.

 It is perfectly fine to gift someone salt.
-Actually, that is a wonderful thing to do, wishing them prosperity.
-The only condition is that the salt is a gift and not a loan.
+In fact, that is a wonderful thing to do, wishing them prosperity.

 Unwanted Guests and Salt Superstition

-Now the salt should attract the bad vibes of that person or persons.
+The salt should attract the bad vibes of that person or persons.

-The next step is to get your broom and sweep up all the salt (containing the negative vibes).
+The next step is to get your broom and sweep up all the salt.
+This salt contains the negative vibes.
 The final step is to burn the salt.

-Hopefully that should do the trick and you should be speared from their company in the future.
+That should do the trick.
+You should be speared from their company in the future.
+All this is according to an old superstition.

 Death and Salt